 According to the Deloitte Student Monitor, in addition to a good salary, interesting tasks and a pleasant work atmosphere, job security is particularly important for employees when choosing a career.
 Among other things, technical progress is redesigning those jobs that are highly automated.
 Here, machines or programs can often work faster, more efficiently and more cost-effectively.
 A concrete example at this point is the (parcel) transport to the customer by drone, both internally and externally.
 Similarly, work that is considered dangerous or simply not demanding for humans can be carried out by machines.
 But there is no universal robot that can do everything and replace everyone, which means that technological change does not necessarily have to be badmouthed.

-The human being will not become superfluous at all, even if many future jobs are not yet known today.
-In the course of digital change, however, it is becoming increasingly doubtful that the majority of career starters will spend an entire working life in their learned profession.
 Just as computing power and storage capacities change, so do job profiles for employees.
 A first step here is a general open-mindedness towards new technologies and further training.
 In the future, broad qualification profiles will become increasingly important and ultimately the key factor for professional success.
+But what developments can be seen already and what else awaits us in the future?
+We have analysed five top jobs of tomorrow.

 Correlating with the topic around cybersecurity, the job profiles of the data steward and the IT security expert move into the foreground.
 Together with appropriate systems, Data Stewards ensure the protection of customer data and monitor compliance with the company's compliance guidelines.
 The IT security expert, on the other hand, is responsible for protecting against cyber attacks.
 He is constantly on the lookout for new solutions and ways to improve existing security systems.
 Companies and the labor market already have a lack of security experts.
 As a result, salaries are rising for the few specialists who can also choose a job.